MicrosoftDocs/windows-powershell-docs/docset/winserver2012r2-ps/netadapter/Get-NetAdapterVmq.md

 ```

 ## DESCRIPTION
-The **Get-NetAdapterVmq** cmdlet gets the virtual machine queue (VMQ) properties of of VMQ-capable network adapters.
+The **Get-NetAdapterVmq** cmdlet gets the virtual machine queue (VMQ) properties of VMQ-capable network adapters.
 VMQ is a scaling networking technology for vmswitch that hashes incoming packets based on the destination MAC address.

 ## EXAMPLES